ryanwoodsmall/busybox-misc/initrd/README.txt

 see "example_filelist.txt" for full list of files and their types in an example initrd

 todo:
-- rpc (libtirpc? libdrpc looks like a lot of work)
+- rpc (libtirpc? libdrpc looks like a lot of work) - use uclibc-ng for now!
   - patches from http://git.alpinelinux.org/cgit/aports/tree/main/libtirpc?h=master (musl-fixes.patch , nis.h)
   - sys/queue.h (libc-dev in alpine)
 - rpcbind